Baked Stuffed Pork Chops

 These 5 ingredient, baked stuffed pork chops are topped with fresh garlic and sage and stuffed with flavorful stuffing.
 They’re easy enough for a great weeknight meal, but they’re fancy enough to impress guests.
 And, they’re a great to use up your leftover stuffing from Thanksgiving.
 Makes 6 pork chops.

-Baked stuffed pork chops
+Why I love these baked stuffed pork chops

-Plus, they’re a great way to use up leftover Thanksgiving stuffing.
-Of course, if you don’t have leftover stuffing, you can make this with a quick stovetop stuffing instead.
+I’ll be using up my Thanksgiving leftovers with these baked stuffed pork chops.
+Of course, if you don’t have leftover homemade stuffing, you can make this with a quick stovetop stuffing instead.
 I also think the recipe would be really great with some cornbread stuffing.

 How to make baked stuffed pork chops